 Salt Lake City has long been a popular destination for Mormon travelers who head there to visit the Salt Lake Temple, the largest and most important place of worship for members of the Church of Jesus Christ of Latter-Day Saints, as well as other important places in LDS history and contemporary church administration.
 In recent years, though, it’s also become a hotspot for visitors of all sorts: skiers capping a weekend at a resort with some urban fun, lovers of nature, history, and architecture, and even craft beer fans, visiting to discover the burgeoning (and super-creative) brewing scene.

 Whatever brings you to Salt Lake City, your experience will likely be enhanced by one of its excellent tours.
-Whether it’s your first visit or you live locally; you’re looking to understand the city better or get out of town a bit; prefer bikes, buses, or your own two feet, there’s a tour out there that will exponentially improve your SLC visit.
+Whether it’s your first visit or you live locally; you’re looking to understand the city better or get out of town a bit; prefer bikes, buses, or your own two feet, there’s a tour out there that will exponentially improve your Salt Lake City visit.
 Here are the best of the best.

 Best Bus Tour: Salt Lake City Sightseeing Tour